pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ##### Executing Airflow Logic Dag

-The previous example showed a very straightforward example but Airflow's capabilities allow you to build more advanced orchestration logic.
+Airflow's capabilities include a wide variety of operators, the ability to store temporary context values, connecting to 3rd party systems and overall the ability to implement more advanced orchestration use cases.

+Using "07-Airflow-Logic-DAG.py" you will create a new CDE Airflow Job with other popular Operators such as the SimpleHttpOperator Operator to send/receive API requests.

-Before you can create a CDE Airflow Job to execute this DAG you will have to set up a Connection to the API endpoint referenced at line 110.
-In order to do so, navigate back to the CDE Administration tab, open your Virtual Cluster's "Cluster Details" and then click on the "Airflow" icon to reach the Airflow UI.
+In order to use it, first you have to set up a Connection to the endpoint referenced at line 110 in the DAG.
+Navigate back to the CDE Administration tab, open your Virtual Cluster's "Cluster Details" and then click on the "Airflow" icon to reach the Airflow UI.

 ![alt text](../img/airflow_connection_0.png)